Soft Truncation: A Universal Training Technique of Score-based Diffusion Model for High Precision Score Estimation: Additional Experimental Results

 \subsection{Ablation Study on Reconstruction Term}

-Table \ref{tab:ablation_reconstruction_appendix} presents that the training with the reconstruction term outperforms the training without the reconstruction term on density estimation with sacrifice on sample generation.
+Table \ref{tab:ablation_reconstruction_appendix} presents that the training with the reconstruction term outperforms the training without the reconstruction term on NLL/NELBO with the sacrifice on sample generation.
 If $\tau$ is fixed as $\epsilon$, then the bound

 is tight enough to estimate the negative log-likelihood.
-However, if $\tau$ is a subject of random variable, then the bound is not tight to the negative log-likelihood.
-This is evidenced in Figure \ref{fig:nelbo}-(b).
+However, if $\tau$ is a subject of random variable, then the bound is not tight to the negative log-likelihood, as evidenced in Figure \ref{fig:nelbo}-(b).
 On the other hand, if we do not count the reconstruction, then the bound becomes

 up to a constant, and this bound becomes tight regardless of $\tau$, which is evidenced in Figure \ref{fig:nelbo}-(c).
+This is why we call Soft Truncation as Maximum Perturbed Likelihood Estimation (MPLE).